-Competitive Bidding and Certificate of Underwriter . . .
+Competitive Bidding and Certificate of Initial Purchaser ...
 In the event that the District does not receive sufficient qualified bids to satisfy the competitive sale requirements of Treasury Regulation § 1.148-1(f)(3)(i), which would allow the District to treat the reasonably expected initial offering price to the public as of the sale date as the issue price of the Bonds, then the "hold-the-offering-price rule" shall apply, which will allow the District to treat the initial offering price to the public of each maturity as of the sale date as the issue price of that maturity (the "hold-the-offering-price rule").
-So long as the hold-the-offering-price rule applies to any maturity of the Bonds, the Underwriter will neither offer nor sell that maturity to any person at a price that is higher than the initial offering price to the public during the period starting on the sale date and ending on the earlier of the following: (i) the date on which the Underwriter has sold at least 10 percent of that maturity of the Bonds to the public at a price that is no higher than the initial offering price to the public or (ii) the close of the fifth business day after the sale date.
-The Underwriter agrees to promptly report to the District's financial advisor when it has sold 10 percent of a maturity of the Bonds to the public at a price that is no higher than the initial offering price to the public if that occurs prior to the close of the fifth business day after the sale date.
-Alternative Certificates of Underwriter are attached for use (a) when the competitive sale requirements of Treasury Regulation § 1.148-1(f)(3)(i) are met and (b) when such requirements are not met.
+So long as the hold-the-offering-price rule applies to any maturity of the Bonds, the Initial Purchaser will neither offer nor sell that maturity to any person at a price that is higher than the initial offering price to the public during the period starting on the sale date and ending on the earlier of the following: (i) the date on which the Initial Offering price to the public or (ii) the close of the fifth business day after the sale date.
+The Initial Purchaser agrees to promptly report to the District's financial advisor when it has sold 10 percent of a maturity of the Bonds to the public at a price that is no higher than the initial offering price to the sale date.
+Alternative Certificates of Initial Purchaser are attached for use (a) when the competitive sale requirements of Treasury Regulation § 1.148-1(f)(3)(i) are met and (b) when such requirements are not met.